-Questions?
-You can reach ECRAC by telephone at 320-591-7031 and by email at: info@ecrac.org.
+Grant questions?
+You can reach ECRAC by telephone at 320-591-7034 and by email at: grantinfo@ecrac.org.

 DEADLINES

 When you submit a grant application proposal, please be aware that it will take about 2-3 months before a final decision is reached by ECRAC.
 Another consideration is that grantees are required to complete the grant project before the end of ECRAC's next fiscal year.
 The earliest allowable starting dates and the corresponding end dates are listed below.